shanemhansen/shane.ai/docs/content/posts/threads-and-goroutines.md

 sysctl -w kernel.threads-max=2000000000
 ```

-Threads-max is self explanatory, but while I didn't do much deep digging I'm guessing max_map_count literally refers to memory regions allocated as stacks.
-So more threads = more stacks = more memory maps.

-Finally I wrote this simple rust program to allocate a million threads that sleep for 1 second, and then wait for all of them.
-I haven't published the repo yet
+I wrote this simple rust program to allocate a million threads that sleep for 1 second, and then wait for all of them.
-but if you can run `cargo new --bin` and drop this in `main.rs` you should be able to build/run.

 ```rust
 use std::thread;